 YouthCare has been selected to coordinate the physical health, behavioral health, dental and vision care for current and former youth in care.

-Current youth in care will transition to the same program later this spring.
+Current youth in care will transition to the same program later this year.

 DCFS has worked in partnership with YouthCare to ensure this transition is as smooth as possible, without any disruptions to healthcare services.

 Please refer to this site for updated information on YouthCare.